EverythingMe/plaxien/README.md

 # Plaxien
 ## Let Your App Explain Itself Beautifully

-Plaxien is a small library we use at EverythingMe, that allows us to create "Explains" - easy to read representations of the internal state of the app.
+Plaxien is a small library we use at EverythingMe, that allows us to create "Explains" - easy to read representations of in-app data and logic.

 Basically it can represent hierarchical data composed of "nodes" and "key/value" pairs in a nice collapsible tree view.
 It looks something like this: